NomiChirps/tplp2/README.md

 ## todos whomst done

+- [x] (?!) display fails self-test during startup if usb-serial output not present
+  - the issue was it needed some time to boot up after poweron before accepting commands
 - [x] LVGL driver for HX8357
 - [x] HX8357 self test :)
 - [x] rework SpiManager again again; it should be able to suport full duplex. instead of sendevent/receiveevent, let's have transferevent(naming???) which specifies optionally both buffers.
 I GUESS???? if both are specified, they would necessarily have to be the same length!